 - Can I make somebody else the captain of my team?

 You can only have one team captain at a time.
 To change the captain of your team, click on Transfer Captaincy on the Team Captain page.
 You can only transfer the captaincy to somebody already on your team.
 They will receive an email with the option to either accept or reject the captaincy.
-If the new team captain will not on the team, please contact email@example.com.
+If the new team captain is not currently on the team, please use the contact page to arrange the transfer.

 - Can I be captain for more than one team?